90zlaya/php-library/readme.md

 * All classes are inside /classes folder.
 * All demonstrations are inside /demonstrations folder.
 * All modules are inside /modules folder and contain subfolders for every module.
+* All third-party classes are inside /third-party folder and contain subfolders.

 Every class call should have phplibrary namespace call in front.